 Receive up to $25,000 for college - Applications due October 25

-Will be enrolled in eligible program in Fall 2020
+Will be enrolled in an eligible program in Fall 2020

 Exhibit a strong commitment to pursue and complete a bachelor's degree at an accredited non-profit public or private institution in the US. (students may start their studies at a two-year institution and then transfer to a four-year institution.)